 The implications of the double helical structure of DNA triggered a revolution in cell biology.
 More recently, the technology to sequence vast stretches of DNA has offered new vistas in fields ranging from human origins to the study of biodiversity.
 This course considers a set of these issues, including the impact of a DNA perspective on the legal system, on medicine, and on conservation biology.

-Instructor(s): A. Turkewitz, M. Nobrega Terms Offered: Winter
+Instructor(s): M. Nobrega Terms Offered: Winter

 Prerequisite(s): BIOS 10130 or BIOS 10140.
 NO BIOLOGICAL SCIENCES MAJORS OR NON-BIOLOGY PRE-MED STUDENTS, except by petition.